Efficient persistent afterglow modulation using extended Indolo[2,3-a]carbazoles with six-membered rings in a polymer matrix

 Abstract

 Organic persistent afterglow materials exhibit tremendous promise for applications in optoelectronic displays, anti-counterfeiting, and information encryption.
-Here, we introduce a structural modulation strategy, in which a flexible cyclohexyl or rigid phenyl substituents are expended to 11,12-dihydroindolo[2,3-a]carbazole (ICz) scaffold, namely HICz and BICz respectively, to precisely manipulate the (hybrid) afterglow emission with long lifetime and high efficiency in melamine-formaldehyde (MF) polymer matrix.
-The flexible HICz promotes reverse intersystem crossing (RISC) for hybrid afterglow, whereas rigid BICz enlarges singlet-triplet energy gaps (ΔEST), consequently driving the ISC process for pure phosphorescence afterglow, featuring an ultralong lifetime of 3.05 s and an impressive phosphorescence quantum yield of 17.59%.
-The afterglow durations for BICz-MF film exceeds 30 s under ambient environment, substantially outperforming conventional ICz systems.
+Here, we introduce a structural modulation strategy in which a flexible cyclohexyl or rigid phenyl substituent is added to a 11,12-dihydroindolo[2,3-a]carbazole (ICz) scaffold, namely HICz and BICz, respectively, to precisely manipulate the (hybrid) afterglow emission, with a long lifetime and high efficiency in a melamine-formaldehyde (MF) polymer matrix.
+Flexible HICz promotes reverse intersystem crossing (RISC) for hybrid afterglow, whereas rigid BICz enlarges singlet-triplet energy gaps (ΔEST), consequently driving the ISC process for pure phosphorescence afterglow, featuring an ultralong lifetime of 3.05 s and an impressive phosphorescence quantum yield of 17.59%.
+The afterglow duration for BICz-MF film exceeds 30 s in an ambient environment, substantially outperforming conventional ICz systems.
 Furthermore, a triplet-sensitized Förster resonance energy transfer (TS-FRET) strategy enables multicolor afterglow for optical encryption.
 This study establishes a generalizable molecular design principle for high-efficiency and long-afterglow organic materials.

 Supplementary files